j9t/leanpub-markua-0.30/manuscript/centering.md

 C> _This is a caption for the image._

-Both images and captions should be centered.
+Both images and the improvised captions should be centered.